Were you recently arrested on suspicion of involuntary manslaughter in Columbus, Ohio?

 - Loss of inheritance

 Do you need a knowledgeable Columbus criminal defense lawyer to help you fight to avoid the negative consequences of an involuntary manslaughter conviction?
-Then please reach out to Koenig & Owen, LLC, as soon as possible.
+Then please reach out to James D. Owen, LLC, as soon as possible.
 Our legal team has been handling criminal cases like yours for years and is ready to go to bat on your behalf.

 Defenses Against Ohio Involuntary Manslaughter Convictions